 Abstract

-The present novel research reports a very simple technique to synthesize and functionalize kaolinite nano-particles having analogous shape and size in single step using layered silicate micro-clay as starting material.
+A simple technique to synthesize and functionalize kaolinite nano-particles having analogous shape and size in single step using layered silicate micro-clay as starting material is presented.
 The morphology, composition, and functionalization study of the activated nanokaolinite were determined by scanning electron microscopy/energy dispersive spectroscopy, atomic force microscope, and Fourier transform infrared spectroscopy, correspondingly.
 Variant doping concentrations of activated nanokaolinite were doped in acrylonitrile butadiene rubber (NBR) by conventional industrial elastomeric mixing techniques to fabricate composite specimens.
 The accumulated data simulated that the thermal conductivity was diminished 92% by increasing 15mass% filler loading in the polymer matrix.
 Thermogravimetric analyzer showed that thermal stability and heat absorbing capability were remarkably augmented by increasing activated nanokaolinite concentration in the NBR base formulation.
 Differential scanning calorimetric study revealed that glass transition and crystallization temperatures were reduced whereas first and second melting phase temperatures were enhanced by increasing filler to host matrix ratio.
 Tensile strength, elongation at break, and elastic modulus at 200% elongation were remarkably improved to a level of 144, 66, and 90%, respectively with increasing filler to matrix ratio.
 Efficient enhancement in elastomeric hardness was also observed.

 Keywords: Nanokaolinite; Polymer-matrix composites (PMCs); Thermo-mechanical properties; Transport properties; Functionalization of kaolinite